 Looking to make a choice from the Microsoft Dynamics suite of solutions is a sound start.
 Microsoft invests more in Research and Development than any of its competitors, in fact more than the entire turnover of most of its competitors.
-Microsoft provides more information on product strategy than any competitor, including long-term road-maps for each product that help customers and partners plan future investments.
+Microsoft provides more information and solutions on product strategy than any competitor, including long-term road-maps for each ERP product that help customers and partners plan future investments.

-A major advantage of any product from within the Dynamics suite is integration with other Microsoft products such as Microsoft Office and Windows SharePoint Services.
+A major advantage of any product solution from within the Dynamics suite is integration with other Microsoft products such as Microsoft Office and Windows SharePoint Services.

 If in the future a business changes so that one of the other Dynamics ERP solutions becomes a better fit, Microsoft will credit the original investment against any of the other Dynamics ERP products.

 The existence of the partner network makes it possible not only to choose the best product for a project but also the best partner to implement and maintain it.
-This means that choosing a Microsoft solution represents a reduced risk across the evaluation criteria from user acceptance to future support and development.
+This means that choosing a Microsoft ERP solution represents a reduced risk across the evaluation criteria from user acceptance to future support and development.